Interview with Orla Smith, Executive Editor of Seventh Row

 I spend most of my film criticism time on Seventh Row, but I occasionally do freelance.
 There are certain websites where, if you cover a festival for them, you have to leave the screening and immediately file your review within the next hour.
 That terrifies me.
 At Seventh Row, we only feel qualified to write our essays once we've seen the film like two or three times and have given ourselves a month or two to ruminate on it.
 That's how I'm used to working because when I leave the cinema, I don't know exactly what I think.
 Films need time to cement in your brain, and Twitter doesn't really allow for that.
 I will definitely admit to spending more time on Twitter than is healthy, but it's never good for my appreciation of film.

 I went to South by Southwest last year and people were in line for screenings, writing reviews on their phones.
 If I had to do that, my reviews would be trash.
 My brain doesn't work that way.
 I also dislike the idea of putting something on the Internet that I haven't thought through enough.
-If I make a hasty judgement about something and then change my mind, I don't want anything negative out there that I later regret.
+If I make a hasty judgment about something and then change my mind, I don't want anything negative out there that I later regret.
 I actually don't even like going to or covering festivals because seeing more than 2 films in a day is just too overwhelming for me.

 I went to TIFF this past year for the first time.
 Since I work for a Canadian website, I was luckily able to stay with people from Seventh Row.
-The flight there was eight hours, and then within a day or two, I trying to watch five movies in a day.
+The flight there was eight hours, and then within a day or two, I tried to watch five movies in a day.
 By the third movie of the day, I was having trouble staying awake.
 I kept trying to give my tickets away so that I could get some sleep.
 It was great fun in the end, but it's hard to stay awake, let alone immediately write interesting reviews.

 I know you've been publishing some reviews from Sundance.
 Did you see anything there, or in general over the past few months, that you really enjoyed?

-Well, Sundance ...
+Well, Sundance...
 I'm still making my way through the screenings, so there are some I haven't seen yet.
 I think the best thing I've watched so far is Ariane Labed's short film, "Olla" (2019).
 I really like her as an actress, but she's also got such great prowess as a director.
 She was so interesting to talk to.
 I haven't seen it, but another film that we covered remotely is Swedish director Amanda Kernell's "Charter" (2020).
 We covered her first film, "Sami Blood" (2016), which my colleague Alex loved.
 She says this film is also really fantastic.
 No one's really talking about it from Sundance because it's Swedish.
 I'm hoping to catch up with that soon.

 "Sami Blood" is another movie that cut me to the core.